-time and am often subjected to
+around Naples from time to time and am often subjected to

 built right before the Mopedoid invasions, but you never

 Naples has a Gee-What's-That? on every street, and I found another one the other day, hidden behind the old monastery that the Orientale University of Naples now uses for classes, one block south of the Duomo, the cathedral.

 —and just a fraction of it sticks up above ground— of the